-Harrison Floyd: Defendant in Georgia election case released from jail
+Harrison Floyd: Defendant in Georgia case to be released from jail

-The sole defendant in the Georgia election interference case being held in Fulton County Jail has been released from jail, five days after his arrest.
+The sole defendant in the Georgia election interference case being held in Fulton County Jail is expected to be released five days after his arrest.

 Harrison Floyd's lawyer told the BBC that his client had not been able to shower during his time in jail and was "concerned" for his personal safety.